Scientific Name: Catagonus wagneri

 The word peccari is of Brazilian Tupi Indian origin, meaning “an animal which makes many paths through the woods.”

 Chacoan peccaries are social animals that live in small herds of up to ten individuals.
 They communicate by various sounds from grunting to teeth-chattering, as well as by scent-marking.
 There is little intergroup aggression and no dominance hierarchy.
-Voluntary physical contact is common: two or three animals are frequently seen grooming each other and resting together.
+Voluntary physical contact is common: five to nine animals are frequently seen grooming each other and resting together.

 STATUS: Endangered.
 Populations of the Chacoan peccary are becoming increasingly fragmented throughout its limited geographical range.
 Destruction of habitat for cattle ranching, oil exploration, and road construction is accelerating, and hunting for human consumption continues uncontrolled.
 The total population size is unknown, but probably only several thousand individuals persist in Argentina and Bolivia, and an estimated five thousand survive in Paraguay.

 HABITAT: The Chacoan peccary lives in the dense, hot, and dry Gran Chaco of Bolivia, Argentina, and Paraguay.
 A vast, low plain of thorn forest characterized by emergent trees, a dense shrub layer, and ground cover of bromeliads and cacti, much of the Gran Chaco is impenetrable and untouched by humans.

 DIET: Chacoan peccaries have adaptations that enable them to feed on tough vegetation like cacti, bromeliad roots, and acacia pods.
 Its kidneys are specialized to break down acids from cacti, and its two-chambered stomach is well-suited to digest its food.
 The peccary seeks out salt licks formed by ant mounds, thus gaining essential minerals like calcium, magnesium, and chlorine.